daizutabi/hydraflow/docs/getting-started/concepts.md

 1. **Configuration Management** - Type-safe configuration with Python dataclasses
 2. **Main Decorator** - The entry point that integrates Hydra and MLflow
-3. **Run** - Access and analysis of individual experiment results
-4. **RunCollection** - Comparison and analysis of multiple experiments
-5. **Workflow Automation** - Reusable experiment definitions and advanced parameter sweeps
+3. **Workflow Automation** - Reusable experiment definitions and advanced parameter sweeps
+4. **Analysis Tools** - Access, filter, and analyze experiment results

 Understanding these fundamental concepts will help you leverage the full power of HydraFlow for your machine learning projects.